Tech Company PacSana Signs Major U.S. Deal

 How to Avoid Heat Issues with the Elderly

-There’s nothing like basking in the warm sun during the summer months, drinking in Vitamin D and working on your tan.
-For seniors, however, summer heat can be challenging – even deadly – especially if they have other health issues.
+There’s nothing like basking in the warm sun during the summer months, drinking Vitamin D, and working on your tan.
+For seniors, however, the summer heat can be challenging – even deadly – especially if they have other health issues.
 That’s because the elderly have a harder time regulating their body temperature.
 Any prescription medications…

 Read More